 Upon completion of the KL2 program, the following are required:

-- Completion, within the last four years, of human subjects protection training such as the Responsible Conduct of Research training course
+- Completion within the last four years of human subjects' protection training such as the Responsible Conduct of Research course

-- At least one first author scientific article submitted to a high-quality scientific journal
+- A first author scientific article submitted to a high-quality scientific journal

-- A clinical & translational grant proposal submitted to a federal (e.g. K award, R award, or other NIH award) or other peer-reviewed funding agency with the scholar named as Principal Investigator
+- A clinical & translational grant proposal submitted to a federal (e.g. K award, RO1, R21, other NIH award) or other funding agency requiring peer-review with the trainee named as Principal Investigator.

-- Abstract submission and poster presentation of the supported research project at the ACTS annual Translational Science National Conference
+- Abstract submission and presentation of CTSC KL2 research at the annual Translational Science National Conference

-- Presentation of CTSC KL2 research at a regional national, or international scientific conference
+- Presentation of CTSC KL2 research at a local, national or international scientific conference

 - Presentation of CTSC KL2 research at a Research-in-Progress forum